 9. Motorcycle Through the Sacred Valley

 If you prefer motorcycles to bicycles, fair enough.
-The Sacred Valley outside of Cuzco is one of the cultural and natural gems of Peru.
+Motorbikes are funnnn.
+The Sacred Valley outside of Cusco is one of the cultural and natural gems of Peru.
 For someone who loves motorbikes, it will be a match made it heaven.

 Exploring the valley by motorbike allows you total freedom.
-When backpacking Peru or anywhere else, having your own wheels for a few days (or longer) makes you feel like a kid who has been cut loose in a candy shop.
+When backpacking in Peru – or anywhere else – having your wheels for a few days (or longer) makes you feel like a kid who has been cut loose in a candy shop.
 So friends, enjoy your candy shop: an epic motorcycle ride through the Sacred Valley.

 Have a fucking blast and stay safe!

 The primary means of transport within the Amazon River system is of course by boat.
 Hire a guide in Iquitos and set off to explore the jungles of your wildest imagination.
 Just don’t fall in the river!

 Treat your guide fairly and with respect; your life depends on it, mate.